Toblerity/Fiona/docs/manual.rst

 If you call ``fiona.open()`` with no surrounding ``Env`` environment, one will be created for you.

-When your program exits the environent's with block the configuration reverts to its previous state.
+When your program exits the environment's with block the configuration reverts to its previous state.

 Cloud storage credentials